Food Storage Pizza Tricks

 2. Add sugar, salt, and oil.
 Gradually add approximately 6 cups of flour.

-3. Melt 1-2 cubes butter on cookie sheet in oven as it is heating to 400 degrees and melt in oven.
 4. Place dough on cookie sheet and press to fill pan, make sure butter gets on top of the dough.

 * When using regular yeast change amount to 2 Tbsp.